namad/source-foundation-docs/_includes/home/color-system.md

-Color system delivers seamless dark mode using CSS custom properties (a.k.a. variables).
+Colour system delivers seamless dark mode using CSS custom properties (a.k.a. variables).
-Source Design System completely replaces Tailwind colors with Source colors.
+Source Design System completely replaces Tailwind colours with Source colours.
 It uses plugins to support CSS variables integration with Tailwind utility classes.

-<a href="https://medium.com/user-experience-design-1/designing-colour-system-d9d39f245e01" target="_blank">Learn more about Source Color System →</a>
+<a href="https://medium.com/user-experience-design-1/designing-colour-system-d9d39f245e01" target="_blank">Learn more about Source Colour System →</a>

 ### Neutrals
 Neutral colours are the foundation for the visual language that defines the overall tone of your